HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Benchmark Task Structure

 To clarify how HugAgent maps input materials to evaluation tasks, we provide here a consolidated overview of the benchmark structure.
 As shown in Figure~\ref{fig:benchmark-structure}, raw inputs include (i) demographic profiles, (ii) structured questionnaires, and (iii) open-ended chatbot transcripts.
 These inputs are transformed into two core task families:

-\begin{itemize} \item \textbf{Task~1: Belief-State Inference.} Given a participant’s responses and contextual cues, models must infer the person’s stance and factor-level attribution.
+\begin{itemize} \item \textbf{Task~1: Belief State Inference.} Given a participant’s responses and contextual cues, models must infer the person’s stance and factor-level attribution.
 Example questions include: ``Does the respondent view low-income housing as a positive or negative effect on property values?’’

 \item \textbf{Task~2: Belief Dynamics Update.} After an intervention (e.g., rent decrease, policy change, technological improvement), models must predict both the stance shift (1–10 scale) and the reweighting of reasons (1–5 scale).
 Example questions include: ``How would a 10\% reduction in rents affect the respondent’s stance on upzoning?’’ \end{itemize}